altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 'How can I wake you?']`
 *She tapped her foot ideally, watching the luggage getting picked up.*
 ~The people moved like ants.~
-~A rhythm each individual wasn’t aware of, but any outside observer was.~ ~She fell deeper into her thoughts...~
+~A rhythm each individual wasn't aware of, but any outside observer was.~ ~She fell deeper into her thoughts...~
 'Where were they?'
 ~It had been already an hour since she landed.~